Let There Be More Light: Lyrical themes

 "Let There Be More Light" includes cryptic references to science fiction stories, the 11th century rebel Hereward the Wake, The Beatles' song "Lucy in the Sky with Diamonds" and one of Pink Floyd's early light show operators.
 While the oblique lyrics contrast with the more direct style that Waters would later adopt, the historical and popular culture references tentatively pre-figure the overt political sentiments of later Pink Floyd and Waters solo releases.

 The first verse relates the realisation of an apparent prophecy that "something will be done" when a "mighty ship / Descending on a point of flame / Made contact with the human race at Mildenhall".

 The second verse opens with the repeated refrain "Now ... is the time to be aware", before referring to "Carter's father".
 While some fans have speculated that Waters is describing John Carter of Mars, a character appearing in science fiction novels of Edgar Rice Burroughs, according to Nick Mason the lyric refers to Cambridge local, band associate and sometime lighting operator, Ian 'Pip' Carter.

 Carter's father, seeing the spacecraft, "knew the Rull revealed to him / The living soul of Hereward the Wake", a phrase which appears to reference both science fiction writer A. E. van Vogt's 1948 short story "The Rull" (which tells of psychological battle of wits between a human and a hostile alien with hypnotic powers) and a legendary 11th century leader of resistance to the Norman invasion of England who is believed to have roamed The Fens of Cambridgeshire.

 In the third verse, the "outer lock" of the spacecraft opens to reveal "in flowing robes ...
 Lucy In The Sky", causing the servicemen to sigh in wonder.
 The fourth and final verse begins with the question "Did ... you ever know ... / Never, ever will they ascend?" before Lucy In The Sky, toes glowing, summons "his cosmic powers" and lets the "psychic emanations" flow.

 Release and live

 A rare US single release (Tower 440) contains edited mono versions of this song and "Remember a Day".
 The single was also released in Japan.

 The single did not chart.
 Pink Floyd performed the song live from 1968–69, often as an encore.
 The song was played by Nick Mason's Saucerful of Secrets in 2018 and 2019.
+A recording is included on their 2020 live album Live at the Roundhouse.

+Record World said that "weird meter and mood changes could be the factors to bring this record home."